 Notes: “Defaults undermine sandbox” pattern.
 Praxen should find: LocalCommandLineCodeExecutor uses warnings.warn instead of an approval gate and copies the parent’s full os.environ into the subprocess; create_default_code_executor() silently downgrades Docker→Local on a UserWarning; Docker containers default to no user=/read_only=/mem_limit=/cap_drop=/network isolation; Jupyter timeouts are soft; no per-execution audit log.

-Remit: remits/devika.md
+Remit: remits/uagents.md

-Source: https://github.com/stitionai/devika
+Source: https://github.com/fetchai/uAgents

 Remit: remits/openhands.md